oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Oklahoma traffic ticketing system has the mandatory point system which the DPS uses to monitor motorists.
 Each time motorists are convicted of traffic offenses, they incur points on their driving record.
 An accumulation of 10 points or more within 5 years leads to the suspension of a driver’s license.
 The allocation of points depends on the traffic violation severity.
 Reckless driving incurs 4 points, speeding 25 mph over the speed limit attracts 3 points, running a stop sign or traffic light attracts 2 points, and tailgating attracts 2 points.
 However, some traffic violations such as failure to stop for a school bus loading minors may lead to the automatic revocation of driver’s license.
 Interested persons may view the full details of the mandatory point system on the Oklahoma Driver’s Manual.

-How Do I Know if I Have a Traffic Ticket in Oklahoma?
+How Do I Know If I Have a Traffic Ticket in Oklahoma?

 To check for outstanding traffic tickets in Oklahoma, motorists may request a copy of their driving record from the DPS.
 Only records dating 3 years from the requested date are accessible to motorists.